backand/docs/docs/apidocs/files/index.md

 ```

 ### Angular client code
-We have created a simple example in Angular to expirience the upoad functionality.
+We have created a simple example in Angular to experience the upload functionality.
 You can execute the below code in [codepen](http://codepen.io/backand/pen/ZQaYEV)

 HTML